melissamcewen/CurlsBotSite/src/content/ingredients/dimethicone.md

 > Silicone.
 This synthetic material is the active ingredient in many conditioners and 99 percent of shine products.
 Often used in manufacturing rubber, plastics, and polishes, it’s actually made to repel water and isn’t biodegradable.
 So any product with silicone in it will act as a seal around the cuticle, preventing the absorption of moisture.
 Silicone can also weigh down your curls, preventing their natural shape from emerging.

-## What Do Hair Experts Say About Dimethicone?
+## What do hair experts say about Dimethicone?

 Our table looks at references from various sources to see what they have to say about Dimethicone